 A mother-daughter relationship sits at the heart of Miss Juneteenth, in a way that isn’t compounded for drama or written as a tragedy.
 Their love for each other is quiet and slow, much like the ebbing small-town America that is created for its setting.
-Director Channing Godfrey Peoples brings together a striking showcase of how effective minimalism is in a story about such an intimate relationship, a sense of community and family that underlines the importance of telling stories which forefront the black experience, women, and mothers.
+Director Channing Godfrey Peoples brings together a striking showcase of how effective minimalism can be in a story about such an intimate relationship, a sense of community and family that underlines the importance of telling stories that forefront the experience of Black women and mothers.

 Both Beharie and Chikaeze are outstanding here.
 The moments they share together onscreen are the ones most powerful in the film, whether they are arguing or privately celebrating a birthday.
 Their relationship is well-drawn and brought to life by two excellent performances.
 As the eyes and ears of Miss Juneteenth, Turquoise’s unwillingness to give up in the face of hardship is carried with grace and care by Beharie.
 Laden with money-issues, man troubles, and a slew of unforgiving rumours relating to her lack of prosperity following her Miss Juneteenth win, you wouldn’t blame her for breaking down.
 But Beharie finds strength in that which keeps her going: her love for Kai.
 She won’t settle for less, not anymore, not for herself or her daughter, and this film depicts that journey in a beautifully subtle way.